Longyearbyen: Climate

-Svalbard's climate is a polar tundra climate (Köppen: ET) tempered by the North Atlantic Current.
+Longyearbyen has a polar tundra climate (Köppen: ET, Trewartha: Ftkc) tempered by the North Atlantic Current.
 The west coast of Svalbard is the warmest and wettest part of the archipelago (except for Bear Island).
 This is caused by the convergence of mild and humid air from the south and cold air from the north.
 Longyearbyen generally has lower humidity than other settlements within the Arctic Circle.
-Longyearbyen experiences midnight sun from between 18 April and 23 August (127 days), polar night from 27 October to 15 February (111 days) and civil polar night from 13 November to 29 January.
+Longyearbyen experiences midnight sun from between 18 April and 24 August (128 days), polar night from 27 October to 15 February (111 days), and civil polar night from 13 November to 29 January.
 However, due to shading from mountains, the sun is not visible in Longyearbyen until around 8 March.
 Snow typically covers the town from November to March.
 The warmest temperature ever recorded in Longyearbyen was 21.7 C in July 2020 and the coldest was -46.3 C in March 1986.
 Svalbard and Longyearbyen are among the places in the world that have warmed fastest in the latest decades.
 The 1991–2020 averages show that mean annual temperature in Longyearbyen has increased by 3.6 C-change since 1961–1990.
 With the sea surface temperatures warming, ice formation takes longer in the surrounding waters and thus especially early winter under the polar night warms the fastest due to the shorter ice season.